k8mil/indigo/_posts/2016-10-16-first-pod-created.md

 Hello, today I want to share with you my first created pod.

-It calls ContactCircularView and it allows you to create circular views with some text or image inside in an easy way.
+It is called ContactCircularView and it allows you to create circular views with some text or image inside in an easy way.

-Main inspiration to create it was a Circles(you can see below) in iOS Contact application.
+Main inspiration to create it was a Circles (as you can see below) in iOS Contact application.

 ![](/assets/posts/contact.png)